 For more than a century, Wilkes-Barre’s Lion Brewery has merged rustic architecture with state-of-the-art brewing technology, evidenced by the gleaming stainless steel aging tanks that sit alongside the traditional copper brew kettle.
 Lion uses the traditional English method to create lagers and ales, and each product is an original recipe especially created to deliver a fuller flavor than ordinary beers, yet with an approachable style and character.

-Located in the heart of Pennsylvania’s Susquehanna Valley, this unique brewery opened its doors in 1996.
+Located in the heart of Pennsylvania’s Susquehanna Valley, this unique brewery opened its doors in 1996 and has been known as the ‘pub’ to locals ever since.
 At this neighborhood brewery, visitors can sample up to a dozen ales and lagers on draught and on beer engines.

 Appalachian Brewing Company is located in a historic three-story brick and heavy timber building in downtown Harrisburg with portions dating back to 1890.
 ABC is one of the largest microbrewery/brewpubs in the nation and the first brewery in the Pennsylvania State Capital since 1951.

 Yards Brewing Company - Philadelphia and the Countryside

 Founded in 1994, Yards began as a garage-sized operation in Manayunk outside of Philadelphia.
 Now located in Philadelphia, the brewery continues to grow by creating English-inspired style while continuing to embrace the innovative spirit that defines American craft brewing.
 The brewery offers free fours on weekends, and the Tasting Room is open every day.